 For the nuts, I love using mixed roasted nuts but you could make these with just one or two kinds — whatever your favorites are.
 It’s important to the flavor to use roasted nuts, though, rather than raw.
 I prefer salted but if you’re on a low-sodium diet, then unsalted will work just fine.

-If you’re all out of baking chocolate, I also have a cocoa brownies recipe that’s simple and uses regular pantry ingredients.
+If you’re all out of baking chocolate, I also have a cocoa brownies recipe that’s simple and uses regular pantry ingredients (and it’s the first brownies recipe I ever made!).

 Five-Nut Brownies Video (scroll down for brownies recipe!)